 Typically these light styles of Oolongs reign from Anxi county in Fujian.
-As part of our ongoing partnership with The Hutong running student tea education programs into Southern China, we continue to seek out some of the most notable Oolongs from all around the country.
+As part of our partnership with The Hutong running student tea education programs in Southern China, we continue to seek out some of the most notable Oolongs from around the country.
 We cupped and sampled so many Oolongs over the last 7 years in Fujian.
-The more we cupped the more we acquired a taste for the more interesting Oolong notes discovered in these 'out-of-the-way' hilly retreats nestled up in the mountains, hidden away valleys largely occupied by the Hakka.
-So enjoying our light Oolong tea is like taking a trip with us into these hidden mountain top tea farms, settled by the Hakka around the incredible Tulou - or earthen walled fortresses - the homes of the great "Guest Peoples" of China.
+The more we cupped, the more we acquired a taste for the more interesting Oolong notes discovered in these 'out-of-the-way' hilly retreats nestled up in the mountains, hidden away valleys largely occupied by the Hakka.
+So enjoying our light Oolong tea is like taking a trip with us into these hidden mountain-top tea farms, settled by the Hakka around the incredible Tulou - or earthen walled fortresses - the homes of the great "Guest Peoples" of China.

 Anxi Country (China)

 Olive green with some white flower specs

 Baked goods and dark chocolate